notaryproject/notation/specs/commandline/sign.md

 Flags:
   -e,  --expiry duration          optional expiry that provides a "best by use" time for the artifact.
 The duration is specified in minutes(m) and/or hours(h).
 For example: 12h, 30m, 3h20m
   -h,  --help                     help for sign
+       --image-spec string        specify the manifest type for signatures. options: v1.1-artifact, v1.1-image (default: v1.1-artifact)
   -k,  --key string               signing key name, for a key previously added to notation's key list.
   -p,  --password string          password for registry operations (default to $NOTATION_PASSWORD if not specified)
        --plain-http               registry access via plain HTTP
        --plugin-config strings    {key}={value} pairs that are passed as it is to a plugin, refer plugin's documentation to set appropriate values
-       --signature-format string  signature envelope format, options: 'jws', 'cose' (default "jws") -u,  --username string          username for registry operations (default to $NOTATION_USERNAME if not specified) --use-image-manifest       optional for using OCI image manifest to store signatures in a registry -m,  --user-metadata strings    {key}={value} pairs that are added to the signature payload
+       --signature-format string  signature envelope format, options: 'jws', 'cose' (default "jws") -u,  --username string          username for registry operations (default to $NOTATION_USERNAME if not specified) -m,  --user-metadata strings    {key}={value} pairs that are added to the signature payload
 ```

 ## Use OCI image manifest to store signatures

 By default, Notation uses [OCI artifact manifest][oci-image-manifest] to store signatures in the registries.
 For backward compatibility, Notation supports using `OCI image manifest` to store the signature in the registries that implement partial of the OCI Image specification v1.1.
-Use flag `--use-image-manifest` to force Notation store the signatures using OCI image manifest.
+Use flag `--image-spec v1.1-image` to force Notation store the signatures using OCI image manifest.

 Registries MAY not implement or enable the `Referrers API`, which is used by the client to fetch the referrers.
 In the context of Notation, the referrers are signatures.
 Notation follows the fallback procedure defined in [OCI distribution spec][oci-backward-compatibility] if `Referrers API` is unavailable.

 ### Set config property for OCI image manifest

 OCI image manifest requires additional property `config` of type `descriptor`, which is not required by OCI artifact manifest.
-Notation creates a default config descriptor for the user if the flag `--use-image-manifest` is used.
+Notation creates a default config descriptor for the user if the flag `--image-spec v1.1-image` is used.

 Notation uses empty JSON object `{}` as the default configuration content, and thus the default `config` property is fixed, as following: